Evictions Are Hard Work

 If you own a residential rental property, one of the more challenging prospects on your plate is the possibility or necessity of evicting a tenant.
 Illinois law on residential evictions is clear, but many people make costly mistakes without guidance.
 You want the attention of attorneys with experience in these matters and a commitment to confidentiality.

-At Cohen Donahue & Salazar, we have extensive experience representing landlords in various matters.
+At Cohen Donahue & Morales, we have extensive experience representing landlords in various matters.
 We understand that evictions and landlord-tenant law are complicated and fraught, and we put our time and effort into thoroughly representing your interests.